Why immigration groups said no to using DNA to reunite separated kids

 MyHeritage, which has also donated tests to help adoptees find their birth families, said it would provide 5,000 kits, and that it was contacting relevant government agencies and nonprofits.
 23andMe later said that it would work only with nonprofit legal aid organizations.
 A spokesperson for MyHeritage told Fast Company that the genomics company planned to handle all of the data itself rather than sharing it with third parties, and that the data would be protected as it is for other customers.
 If someone wants to have their DNA records destroyed, they could request that.
 But the offers still raised ethical questions–and questions about how useful the technology could be in this situation.
 Both RAICES Texas and the Texas Civil Rights Project, leading civil rights groups that work with immigrant families, decided to decline the offer.

 “These are already very vulnerable communities, and this would potentially put their privacy at risk,” RAICES communications director Jennifer Falcon told KQED.
 The same privacy issues exist with any DNA testing.
 MyHeritage recently reported a data breach, and though it didn’t involve DNA data, it’s possible that could occur in the future.
 Law enforcement could potentially subpoena genetic information to use in future criminal investigations.
-They could even make use of the data without a subpoena–in the recent case of the Golden State Killer, investigators uploaded DNA to an open-source genetic platform to identify the suspect by first identifying his relatives.
+(The recent case of the Golden State Killer, in which investigators uploaded DNA to an open-source genetic platform–which has different privacy restrictions than private DNA testing companies–to identify the suspect by first identifying his relatives sparked privacy concerns about DNA testing.)

 “Certainly it’s a risk,” says Sara Katsanis, a researcher at Duke University who focuses on genetic testing applications in medicine and law enforcement.
 “I think it’s important that we have that conversation now that we need some sort of regulatory protection for genetic information that’s collected for a human rights application that it not be used for other secondary purposes, even for criminal justice purposes.”